ptcrews/ptcrews.github.io/_sections/about.md

 resilient, efficient, and secure, which is not only an interesting technical challenge, but one that has concrete, practical impacts.

+I also have substantial leadership experience, as one of the core leaders for the Stanford Applied Cybersecurity Club.
+The club's focus has been on providing a platform for undergraduates to learn about computer security, and provides opportunities to work on projects and competitions relating to security.

 Outside of computer science, I enjoy the outdoors and photography.
 Both of these hobbies require me to pay attention to small details that are otherwise overlooked, and allow me to enjoy the natural world.
 Having grown up in